Seven solutions when your baby won’t latch

 These mothers have been delighted that this ‘tool’ has enabled them to go forward positively with breastfeeding.

-Some have used them temporarily, and some have had to use them for several weeks or months.
-One mother I met told me that she had used the nipple shields for the full length of her breastfeeding journey – and that was two years!
+Some have used them temporarily, and some have had to use them for several weeks or months, with a few even using them for the full length of their breastfeeding journey.

 Another reason why your baby may not be able to latch at the moment is if your nipples are flat or inverted.